maelchiotti/LocalMaterialNotes/README.md

 ### Protect

-- Never worry about how your data is handled,: it cannot leave your device as the application doesn't have any internet permissions
+- Never worry about how your data is handled: it cannot leave your device as the application doesn't have any internet permissions

 ### Customize